EthanZeng1992/backup-ethanzeng1992.github.com/_posts/2014-04-24-rails-association.md

 description: Setting up polymorphic many-to-many associations in Rails is more difficult, but only slightly.
 ---
 <h3>understand :source option of has_one/has_many through</h3>
 <p> Sometimes, you want to use different names for different associations.
-If the name you want to use for an association on the model is not the same as the assocation on the :through model, you can use :source to specify it.</p>
+If the name you want to use for an association on the model is not the same as the association on the :through model, you can use :source to specify it.</p>
 <p>&nbsp;</p>
 <b>Here is an example</b>
 <p>Assume we have three models: Pet, Dog and Dog::Breed</p>